mauriciodelrio/blog-delriodevv5/src/posts/en/roadmaps-are-wrong-learn-to-code-properly-part-2.md

 Have you been told that technical interviews will ask you questions about algorithms and data structures?
 If the answer is no...
 Why doesn't this topic appear in a roadmap?

-Because roadmaps are poorly focused!
+Because roadmaps are **poorly focused**!
 Haha.

 I'll write a specific article about algorithms and data structures in the future, but for now, I just want you to understand the importance of these basic concepts.
 If you're reading this and want to learn, your mission will be to look for more information about search algorithms (linear search, binary search), sorting algorithms (bubble, selection, insertion, quicksort, mergesort) and data structures (arrays, linked lists, stacks, queues, trees, graphs).

 Do you need a specific language to learn this?
-No, you don't even need to program it, you can do it on paper, pencil and a calculator if you want.
+No, you don't even need to program it, you can do it on paper and pencil if you want.
 The important thing is to understand the concepts.

 ## Data storage